GP partner contracts

 Model contract - GMS

-This contract acts as the basis for arrangements between the NHS Commissioning Board and providers of general medical services in England.
-Download this from the gov.uk website.
+This contract acts as the basis for arrangements between NHS England and providers of general medical services in England.
+Download this from NHS England's website.

 Model contract - PMS

 Personal Medical Services (PMS) agreements

 Up to date guidance on PMS reviews and PMS transition to GMS contracts.

 The General Practitioners Committee (GPC) and NHS Employers (on behalf of NHS England) have agreed minor changes to the Quality and Outcomes Framework (QOF) for 2016-2017.

 Enhanced services are defined as primary medical services other than essential services, additional services or out-of-hours services.
 NHS England commissions these services across England.

 Friends and family test for GP practices

 Read an outline of the requirements for the friends and family test (FFT) which became a contractual requirement from Dec 1 2014.